Woman washing her hands with water running from a faucet

 If you have a small home with a few family members, chances are your hot water consumption is also considerably less.

-In such cases, a tankless water heater is an excellent choice as they make up for the standby loss.
+In such cases, a tankless water heater is an excellent choice as it makes up for the standby loss.

-Tankless heaters further solve the problem of inconsistent hot water supply since fewer people equates to less simultaneous hot water usage.
+Tankless heaters further solve the problem of inconsistent hot water supply since fewer people equate to less simultaneous hot water usage.

 Temperature Does Not Stay Consistent Throughout